Silverlake Park

 A Rich History

-The park's history is intertwined with the area's past.
-It is named after Silver Lake, an artificially created lake that once existed south of Tucson.
-The lake was created by brothers Captain Alfred M. Rowlett and William M. Rowlett just prior to the Civil War by building an earthen dam on the Santa Cruz River.
+The park takes its name from Silver Lake, an artificial lake that once existed south of Tucson.
+Just before the Civil War, brothers Captain Alfred M. Rowlett and William M. Rowlett created this lake by constructing an earthen dam on the Santa Cruz River - pretty impressive engineering for the time!

-In its heyday, Silver Lake served as a popular recreation area for swimming, boating, and bathing.
-It also provided power for the Rowlett's flour mill, the first in the Tucson village area.
+In its glory days, Silver Lake wasn't just pretty to look at - it was the place to be for swimming, boating, and bathing.
+It also served a practical purpose, powering the Rowletts' flour mill, which was the first of its kind in the Tucson village area.

 Facilities and Amenities

-Silverlake Park is home to the Quincie Douglas Pool, a popular aquatic facility featuring a 144-foot long water slide, spray and splash features, a 25-yard competitive course, beach entry, a separate splash pad, and a shaded grassy area.
-The pool is typically open during the warmer months, closing for the winter season and reopening in April.
+A main feature of the park is the Quincie Douglas Pool - a welcome respite from the desert heat.
+The pool includes a 144-foot water slide, spray and splash features, a 25-yard competitive course, beach entry, a separate splash pad, and a shaded grassy area for relaxing between swims.
+Just note that the pool typically closes during the winter months, reopening in April when temperatures start climbing again.

 All Features & Facilities